openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification also defines a new Response Mode `direct_post.jwt`, which allows for JARM to be used with response mode `direct_post` defined in (#response_mode_post).

-The Response Mode `direct_post.jwt` causes the Wallet to send the Authorization Response using the HTTP `POST` method instead of redirecting back to the Client as defined in (#response_mode_post).
+The Response Mode `direct_post.jwt` causes the Wallet to send the Authorization Response using the HTTP `POST` method instead of redirecting back to the Verifier as defined in (#response_mode_post).
 The Wallet adds the `response` parameter containing the JWT as defined in section 4.1. of [@!JARM] and (#jarm) in the body of HTTP POST request using the `application/x-www-form-urlencoded` content type.

 The following is a non-normative example of a response using the `presentation_submission` and `vp_token` values from (#jwt_vc). (line breaks for display purposes only):